BREAST CANCER SCREENING and BREAST DENSITY Q & A:

 is ultrasound important?

-be used to evaluate masses that are hard to see on a
+Ultrasound can be used to evaluate masses that are hard to

-ultrasound is helpful in characterizing lumps or other
+breasts, ultrasound is helpful in characterizing lumps or

-areas of concern.
-The Avon/ACRIN 6666 Trial showed that
+other areas of concern.
+The Avon/ACRIN 6666 Trial showed

-when added to a screening mammogram, among women who were
+that when added to a screening mammogram, among women who

-at increased risk of breast cancer and had dense breast
+were at increased risk of breast cancer and had dense

-lymph nodes.
-For those at high risk for breast cancer who
+to the lymph nodes.
+For women at high risk for breast

-MRI is more sensitive and better for those at high
+more sensitive and better for those at high risk, but is

 costly, doesn’t involve radiation, and may be easier